vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 History of Dharmaśāstrā

-Parāśarasmṛti, pp. 138, 276, 459-466, ( Partition, allowed to son in ancestral 818; drawn upon by Garudapurāna, property even against father's wish, P. 460; and Manusmrti, pp. 462- p.
+Parāśarasmṛti, pp. 138, 276, 459-466, ( Partition, allowed to son in ancestral 818; drawn upon by Garuḍapurāna, property even against father's wish, P. 460; and Manusmrti, pp. 462- p.
 532; between brothers, unmar.
 63; and Baudhāyanadharmasītra, ried sister's rights in, p.
 581; larger P. 463; contents of, pp. 461–62; date share to eldest son on p.
 50; period, of, p.
 464; enumerates 19 smsti- within which could be set aside, kāras, pp. 303, 461; peculiar views pp. 293, 298; necessity of writing of, pp. 462-63; contains no treat- for completing, p.
 522; son's right ment of vyavahāra, p.
 779; to, according to Dāyabhāga, p.
 704;

 Vidvanmanoharā, com, on, p.
 915. in Dāyatattva, p.
 892. Pāraśava, meaning of, pp. 35, 267.
 Paścātkāra, defined by Katyāyana, Pārasikas, touch of, as similar to that p.
 501.